tdiprima/paper-digest/README.md

 This one keeps your code ✨unbreakable✨ thanks to Pydantic validation.
 If you love strict typing and hate runtime surprises, you'll vibe with this.

+PydanticAI is an framework that leverages Pydantic for data validation and settings management in Python, enabling developers to build applications with type-safe data models and automatic validation.

 ---

 ### 🪶 **SmolAgents** — Tiny but Mighty